d-kirsanov/truthseekers/README.md

 Every revolution shoots up the amount of culture in society, but Internet leads to a disaster in error levels.
 Noise almost drowns out the signal.

-Still, if we survive the stupid-people-with-internet era (current), future developments are more promising as they are likely to suppress the error rate, even though it has a tendency to creep back up after each revolution.
+Still, if we survive the stupid-people-with-internet era (current), future developments are more promising as they are likely to suppress the error rate (and dramatically expand culture as well), even though errors have a tendency to creep back up after each revolution.
 We will likely never get to the low error level of pre-internet, but perhaps we can still progress so long as it remains stable and below 0.5 (i.e. truth still outnumbering untruth).

 This leaves out a lot of possible factors.
 Some are negative: